- About Us

 This course is one of a series provided by UT Center for Industrial Services (UT CIS) designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

-The registration fee covers course materials, instruction, selected meals and refreshment breaks.
-It does not cover hotel and other travel expenses.
+The registration fee covers course materials and instruction.
 Registration is limited to 35 participants and is filled on a first-come, first-served basis.

 Payment needs to reach our office two weeks prior to the class.
 No refunds or credits will be issued for cancellations one week or less prior to the first date of class, but credit may be applied towards another UT CIS course.

 Scholarships have previously been awarded for this TCED course rescheduled from March.

 Toby Rittner runs the day-to-day operations of the Council of Development Finance Agencies (CDFA), which includes management of a 32 member Board of Directors, and the organization's various educational, advocacy, research, resources and networking initiatives.
 Rittner is a frequent speaker at local, state and national conferences and events focused on economic development finance.
 He has been featured extensively in The Bond Buyer, Wall Street Journal, Bloomberg, NPR and other national media publications concerning the advancement of development finance tools.
 He is the author of CDFA's highly acclaimed Practitioner's Guide to Economic Development Finance and an adjunct faculty member at The Ohio State University and Carnegie Mellon University teaching planning for sustainable economic development.

 Rittner is a Development Finance Certified Professional (DFCP) through CDFA and is a Certified Economic Development Finance Professional (EDFP) through the National Development Council (NDC).
 Rittner has also advised state and federal government leaders, including President Obama's Administration Transition Team, on economic development finance policy.